Power beyond the plug: alternative EV charging

 Elsewhere, Volkswagen (VW) Group’s prototype robot can charge a car without any human interaction.
 The mobile unit drives itself and an energy storage unit to a vehicle, opens the socket flap and connects the plug.
-VW explained to Autovista24 that the prototype effectively maximises charging convenience while eliminating pain points.
+VW explained to Autovista24 that the prototype effectively maximises EV charging convenience while eliminating pain points.
 These include handling a potentially heavy and dirty cable and avoiding waiting times during authentication.

-The compact design makes the robot ideal for tight spaces which lack infrastructure, such as multistory and underground car parks.
+The compact design makes the robot ideal for tight spaces which lack infrastructure, such as multistorey and underground car parks.
 ‘Every parking space can become a charging point,’ the spokesperson pointed out.
 ‘The robot brings a power bank directly to the vehicle.
 This is a quick and easy solution to electrify parking garages with enormous economic potential.’

 The robot is packed with cameras, laser scanners and ultrasonic sensors, allowing it to perceive its environment and can react accordingly.
 ‘Depending on how close someone or something comes to the robot, there are different levels of reactions such as speed reductions, evasion, warning signals that are conceivable,’ the spokesperson said.
-While a potential launch date for the charging robot has not yet been set, its future hangs on the need for a common standard dictating ‘car to X’ communications.
+While a potential launch date for the EV charging robot has not yet been set, its future hangs on the need for a common standard dictating ‘car to X’ communications.
 This technology is crucial for autonomous systems and is thankfully something companies are working on.

 BEV with a bright future